ghc-proposals/ghc-proposals/README.rst

 What is the timeline of a propsoal?
 -----------------------------------

-1. A new proposal is drafted.
+1. The author drafts a proposal.

    `What is a proposal? <#what-is-a-proposal>`_ • `What should a proposal look like? <#what-should-a-proposal-look-like>`_

-2. The author submits the proposal for discussion as a pull request against this repository.
+2. The author submits the proposal to the wider Haskell community for discussion, as a pull request against this repository.

    `How to submit a proposal <#how-to-submit-a-proposal>`_